 Strategy

 The goal of this deck is to capitalize on the Ongoing abilities of cards to build up power going into the final turn.
-Ant-Man is once again a solid 1-Cost card with an Ongoing ability, who can benefit from the other cards in this deck.
-Armor is a 2-Cost card, but has the Ongoing ability that prevents cards from being destroyed at a location.
+Ant-Man is once again a favorite 1-Cost card of mine with an Ongoing ability that can benefit from the other cards in this deck.
+Armor is another one of my favorites for this deck since her Ongoing ability prevents cards from being destroyed at a location.

 Shut Down Opponents’ Strategies

-Mister Fantastic is best played at the center location since his ability gives +2 Power to adjacent locations.
-The Punisher is a solid new Pool 2 card that gains +1 Power for each card your opponent has at the same location.
+I recommend playing Mister Fantastic at the center location since his ability gives +2 Power to adjacent locations.
+The Punisher is a solid new Pool 2 card that gains +1 Power for each card your opponent has at the same location, and I like to appropriately use this card to punish opponents for stacking one location.

-Captain America can grant +1 Power to your own cards at the same location.
-Cosmo is perfect for shutting down the opponent’s strategy since it prevents On Reveal abilities from happening at a location.
+Captain America can grant +1 Power to your own cards at the same location, so I recommend playing him alongside cards like Ant-Man or Punisher for even more power.
+Cosmo is one of my favorite cards since he is perfect for shutting down the opponent’s strategy by preventing On Reveal abilities from happening at a location.

 Finish Off With Powerful Pool 2 Cards

-Warpath is another Pool 2 card that benefits from having one empty location on your side of the field, since it gains +4 Power if you do.
-Klaw can be played strategically to give the location to his right +6 Power via his Ongoing ability.
+In my opinion, Warpath is an underrated card that can often catch opponents off guar with an ability that benefits from having one empty location on your side of the field, since it gains +4 Power if you do.
+I like to play Klaw strategically alongside Warpath to give the empty location to his right +6 Power via his Ongoing ability.

-This deck archetype focuses on destroying cards that get a buff when destroyed and takes advantage of several strong Pool 2 cards in Marvel Snap.
+I find this archetype to be the most consistent within Pool 2 since it focuses on destroying cards that get a buff when destroyed and takes advantage of several strong Pool 2 cards in Marvel Snap.

 Card List